erika connor

 Living in the sky has its advantages.
 I am untouched by flood.
 Any calamities that could happen below would go unregistered from above.
 Sometimes the whole valley simply disappears into mist.
 I feel safe.
 Except, in a storm.
 Then, the blowing winds pry at the roof and the cabin shakes on its legs.
 Trees bow and snap.
 Thunder and lightening comes down on my head and I think: there is nowhere to run to.

 It was 17°C on my first Christmas Eve at the cabin.
 My mother came to visit, bringing a cooler filled with our favourite Christmas dinner, pickled herring, Swedish meatballs, beet salad.
 The ice was melting.
 We were sitting on the porch with friends, in our shirt sleeves and bare feet, enjoying the sun, drinking mugs of mulled wine.
 Neighbours soon joined us with three goats in tow, and the scene became a comedy of clattering hooves on the floor planks, bleating and snuffling, goats trying to climb onto our chairs, and eat the crackers and cheese, sticking their beards in the dip.
 We laughed.
-They were the incarnation of the Julbock, the Yule goats of Scandinavia.
-We always had a large straw-woven goat under the Christmas tree with a red ribbon around its neck.
-It is a reminder of the worship of Thor, the sky god who travelled in a chariot pulled by two goats.
-He was a blacksmith.
-When he hammered on his anvil the sky echoed with thunder and lightening.
+They reminded me of the Julbock, the Yule goat of Scandinavia, the large straw-woven goat set under the Christmas tree with a red ribbon around.

 In early June, the silk winds bring the fireflies.
-Sometimes they find their way into the cabin, and I fall asleep to tiny blinking lights, lighting my way to the underworld.
+Sometimes they find their way into the cabin, and I fall asleep to tiny blinking lights, lighting my way.
 By day, the south winds warm the lake and bring the dragonflies.

 I have a bird’s eye view.
 I can see the lights of three ski hills, the radio towers, the lake, the barn roofs of my neighbours, the road and the tiny moving cars.
 I see horses grazing two kilometres away.
 I feel the space inside me.
 Then one day, the mountain is a nest and everything is blotted out.
 But I have the rush of wind through leaves.
 I have one window left, looking east.
-The sun rose directly in this space between the trees and came into the cabin and woke me with the light.
-I looked at those distant hills and felt the pull, like this was all just temporary, and I was meant to move on.
-In alchemy, there is the paradox of squaring the circle.
-The self is the eternal circle held in the earthly world.
+The sun rises directly in this space between the trees and comes into the cabin and wakes me with the light.
+I look at those distant hills and feel the pull, like this is all just temporary, and I am meant to move on.
 You want to stay and you want to go.

 Next Post